SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/662caf6e50f499b8f42359d868c06f1419f9e44f/Filamentalist/Images/Tensioner_Mnt.jpg" width="400" height="350">

    - 1.1 Install 3mm heatset insert into Tensioner Mnt.
+   - 1.2 Remove the rubber seal from the ECAS fitting.
-   - 1.2 Install the ECAS fitting into the Tensioner Mnt.
+   - 1.3 Install the ECAS fitting into the Tensioner Mnt.
 It should be a moderate press-in.
 You may need to push it in firmly using the end of a 8mm steel shaft or printed rear axle shaft to get it to sit flush to the Tensioner Mnt mating surface.
+The sidewalls of this hole are relatively thin.
+Varying ECAS and print tolerances could result in the sidewall cracking.
+If this happens, use superglue around the ECAS and crack.

 # 2. Tensioner Arm Installation